-Dr. Lytle served President of The American Association for Thoracic Surgery in 2006-2007 after having served on its Council from 2001 until 2008.
+Dr. Lytle served President of the American Association for Thoracic Surgery in 2006-2007 after having served on its Council from 2001 - 2008.

 Dr. Loop performed more than 12,000 cardiac surgeries in his career and was the author of 350 papers on all aspects of cardiovascular surgery.
 He refined arterial grafting, improved reoperative techniques, and confirmed the superiority of the internal thoracic artery as a bypass graft to the left anterior descending coronary artery.
 He helped establish the world’s first computerized registry of cardiac surgery outcomes.

-Delos (Toby) M. Cosgrove, MD is presently CEO and President of Cleveland Clinic, an $8 billion healthcare system, serving in this capacity since 2004.
-During his tenure, he has emphasized patient care and patient experience, including the re-organization of clinical services into patient-centered, organ and disease-based institutes.
-He also launched major wellness initiatives for patients, employees and communities.
+Delos (Toby) M. Cosgrove, MD, served as the CEO and President of Cleveland Clinic, an $8 billion healthcare system, from 2004 to 2017.
+During his tenure, he emphasized patient care and patient experience, including the re-organization of clinical services into patient-centered organ- and disease-based institutes.
+He also launched major wellness initiatives for patients, employees, and communities.

-Dr. Cosgrove has published nearly 450 journal articles, book chapters, one book and 17 training and continuing medical education films.
-He performed more than 22,000 operations and has an international reputation for expertize in all areas of cardiac surgery, especially valve repair.
+Dr. Cosgrove has published one book, nearly 450 journal articles, book chapters, and 17 training and continuing medical education films.
+He performed more than 22,000 operations and has an international reputation for expertise in all areas of cardiac surgery, especially valve repair.
 As an innovator, Dr. Cosgrove has 30 patents filed for developing medical and clinical products used in surgical environments.

-From 1999 to 2000 Dr. Cosgrove served as President of The American Association for Thoracic Surgery having served on its Council from 1990 through 1994.
+From 1999 - 2000, Dr. Cosgrove served as President of he American Association for Thoracic Surgery having served on its Council from 1990 - 1994.

 Heart and Vascular Institute, Cleveland Clinic

 Baxter International, Inc.

 Mentee Level Supporters